Aaronhdez/Grado-Ingenieria-Informatica/Segundo Ingenieria Informatica (Plan 40)/README.md

 ## Subjects that are up-to-date

-- **Ingeniería del Software II:** This folder contains diferent examples of software design patterns, such as Observer, Visitor, Abastract Factory...
-It also Includes MVP and MVC pattern projects, with tehir respective UML diagrams
+- **Ingeniería del Software II:** This folder contains different examples of software design patterns, such as Observer, Visitor, Abastract Factory...
+It also includes MVP and MVC pattern projects, with their respective UML diagrams